runabol/piper/README.md

 # What is this?

-Piper is a miniature workflow engine written in Java and built on Spring Boot.
+Piper is a miniature workflow engine written in Java and built atop Spring Boot.

 # How it works?